ibm-cloud-docs/cloud-native/topic-fault-tolerance.md

 ```
 {: codeblock}

 With this simple configuration, requests made to the stock quote service through an Istio sidecar proxy or ingress gateway will be retried up to 3 times, with a 5 second timeout for each attempt.
-[Additional route matching rules](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#HTTPMatchRequest) could further restrict this retry policy to `GET` requests, for example.
+[Additional route matching rules](https://istio.io/docs/reference/config/networking/#HTTPMatchRequest){: external} could further restrict this retry policy to `GET` requests, for example.

 There is a nuance here that is easy to miss: you are not specifying the retry interval.
 The sidecar determines the interval between retries, and deliberately introduces "jitter" between attempts to avoid bombarding overloaded services.